 LISTEN is a grassroots community organisation that exists to initiate and foster change, using a feminist perspective to promote the visibility and experiences of people who have been excluded and under-represented across the music industry, including women, gender non-conforming and LGBTQIA+ people, people of colour, Aboriginal and Torres Strait Islander people, people with disabilities and other marginalised folk in Australian music.

-Utilising online and print media to share experiences, opinion pieces, musical ideas, paraphernalia and mix tapes, LISTEN is here to instigate and celebrate equal participation in the music industry.
-This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and to encourage engagement by anyone who is enthused and inspired to do so.
+A grassroots and entirely volunteer-run organisation, LISTEN is here to spark conversation, initiate change, and celebrate equal participation in the music industry.
+This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and we encourage engagement with anyone who is enthused and inspired to do so.

 We are dedicated to a continued emphasis on a breadth of diversity in the Australian music scene.
 Historically and in the present day – in our own words, on our own terms.

 LISTEN values: Equality, Intersectionality, Fairness, Justice, Education, Inquiry, Innovation, Interconnection, Inclusion, Honesty, Respect and Compassion.

 How LISTEN Began

-In 2014, Melbourne-based musician, Evelyn Morris got a little fed up with the tired, exclusionary conversations around music and posted her thoughts online.
-A huge groundswell of interest in continuing the conversation surfaced, and it has lead to this incredible project being created.
+In 2014, Melbourne-based musician, Evelyn Morris got a little fed up with the tired, exclusionary conversations around music and posted their thoughts online.
+A huge groundswell of interest in continuing the conversation surfaced, and LISTEN was conceived.

-There are a number of core members who contribute to organisation, mentoring, ideology, events, publishing, scouting for contributors, archiving and collection of huge lists of great music, presentation and more.
-This dynamic team is committed to bringing feminism and equality into music in Australia, and will allow the conversation to grow and change however it needs to.
+Years later, there are several rotating core members who contribute to LISTEN’s organisation, activism, mentoring, ideology, events, publishing, scouting for contributors, archiving presentation and more.
+This dynamic team is committed to bringing a feminist perspective and critical thinking into music in Australia, and allowing the conversation to grow and change however it needs to.

-A large part of the LISTEN project is to spark conversation around women and gender non conforming people’s experiences in music and allow musicians, and others involved in the music scene to connect.
-If you would like to become more involved in LISTEN projects, curate a LISTENING Party, or help in some other way, please get in touch.
+A large part of the LISTEN project is to spark conversation around women and gender non conforming people’s experiences in music, and to allow musicians and others involved in the music industry to connect.
+If you would like to become involved in LISTEN projects, curate a LISTENING Party, or contribute in some other way, please get in touch.

 For those who would like a little more guidance, be it putting together a piece for submission, or navigating the music world in general, we’d like to help.
 Contact us for more information about mentorship through LISTEN.